Implement Enhanced eCommerce Tracking in Google Analytics

 The last step to enable enhanced eCommerce tracking from coreFORCE is to create Tags and Triggers in GTM that will listen for the events that coreFORCE will send.
 There are 5 triggers and 5 events.
 They are all set up exactly the same except for the name of the custom event.
 The event names are these:

-The following will walkthrough the process to create the eec.detail event.
-These steps should be repeated for each of the 5 events.
+The following will walkthrough the process to create the search event.* These steps should be repeated for each of the 5 events.

 A. In Google Tag Manager, click on Triggers, and then click New in the upper right.